 Building a talented team is a never-ending process.

-Qualified candidates are hard to come by in today’s market.
-This is, in part, thanks to the historically low unemployment rate.
-Fortunately for hiring managers, there is a simple recruitment strategy to improve the quality and quantity of candidates: Turn all of your employees into your very own recruiting army.
+Qualified candidates can be hard to come by in today’s market.
+Fortunately for hiring managers, there is a simple recruitment process to improve the quality and quantity of candidates: Turn all of your employees into your very own recruiting army.

 What is an employee referral program?

 Employee referral is a recruiting tactic used by many hiring and HR departments that leverages the current team members at an organization to reach out and identify potential candidates in their network through word-of-mouth and social sharing.